mathiasrw/monetary-reform/monetary-reform.md

 regard himself as the passive instrument of outside forces over which he has no control; yet the 'outside forces' may be nothing but himself and his fellow-chairmen, and certainly not his depositors."

+~ sidenote
+[17] _As mentioned in the introduction and chapter 2, Holmes (1969), King
+(1994), Constancio (2011) have expressed this view, and Moore's (1988) research has provided compelling evidence that banks lend before acquiring reserves._
+~

 ### 3.5.3 Restraining lending by raising interest rates { - }